 Discover some of the world’s most inspiring settings…

 The many layered textures and colors of Guatemala are an artist’s heaven and a traveler’s dream.
-The people and the culture will weave their way into your heart as you explore the ruins of the early Maya and Inca civilizations and the small villages where the indigenous population live, speak, dress and practice their religion as they did hundreds of years ago.
+The people and the culture will weave their way into your heart as you explore the ruins of the early Maya civilizations and the small villages where the indigenous population live, speak, dress and practice their religion as they did hundreds of years ago.
 The markets, the feel of Spanish Colonial, and the colorful countryside will all make you want to return again and again.

 We stay at the most unique, luxurious hotels and haciendas and dine on the finest cuisine (including the “typical” indigenous fare); travel the country in first class motor coaches with the best drivers and guides (all connected by cell phone and radios); comfortable seats, lots of room and viewing windows are the order of the day.
 Visit the “must see” as well as private venues that are not seen or experienced by others.

 Antigua is among the world’s best-conserved colonial cities.
 From its colonial architecture to its beautiful surroundings, this town is considered one of the most beautiful in Central America.
 It is like stepping back into time over 300 years.
 Founded in 1543, Antigua was once the third most important Spanish colonies in the Americas, ruling over what are now Southern Mexico and all of Central America.
 More than 30 Monastic orders called Antigua home and built stunning monasteries, convents and cathedrals.
 Strolling the cobblestone streets, you will experience the local markets, quiet courtyards with ornate gardens and the sights and sounds of colonial Spain that permeate the atmosphere and recall splendors of ancient times.